-- 1. Open the liftgate to access the controls for the third row seat. - 2.
-Make sure that there is nothing under, in front of, or on the seat. - Fully lower the head restraints.
-See Head Restraints ⇔ 57.
-Put the second row seatback in the upright position.
-See Second Row Seats ⇔ 67.
+- Open the liftgate to access the controls for the third row seat. - 2.
+Make sure that there is nothing under, in front of, or on the seat.

-4. Disconnect the rear seat belt mini-latch, using a key in the slot on the mini-buckle, and let the belt retract into the headliner.
+Disconnect the rear seat belt mini-latch, using a key in the slot on the mini-buckle, and let the belt retract into the headliner.

-- 5. Stow the mini-latch in the holder in the headliner. - Press and hold the switch (2) on the side trim of the cargo area to fold the third row seatback.

-The left switch folds the left seatback, and the right switch folds the right seatback.

-7. Repeat the steps for the other seatback, if desired.
+- Stow the mini-latch in the holder in the headliner. - Press and hold the switch (2) on the side trim of the cargo area to fold the third row seatback. - The left switch folds the left seatback, and the right switch folds the right seatback. - 7.
+Repeat the steps for the other seatback, if desired.

 The switches (1) can be used to fold or fold and tumble the second row seats from the cargo area.
-See Second Row Seats $\Leftrightarrow$ 67.
+See Second Row Seats \Rightarrow 49.